awsdocs/aws-lambda-developer-guide/doc_source/samples-blank.md

 Standard charges apply for each service\.
 For more information, see [AWS Pricing](https://aws.amazon.com/pricing)\.

 The function code shows a basic workflow for processing an event\.
 The handler takes an Amazon Simple Queue Service \(Amazon SQS\) event as input and iterates through the records that it contains, logging the contents of each message\.
 It logs the contents of the event, the context object, and environment variables\.
-Then it makes a call with theAWS SDK and passes the response back to the Lambda runtime\.
+Then it makes a call with the AWS SDK and passes the response back to the Lambda runtime\.

 **Example [blank\-nodejs/function/index\.js](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/blank-nodejs/function/index.js) – Handler code**